christianvanr/dlsync/README.md

 ```

 ## Tables used by this tool
-DLSync stores script meta data, deployment history and logs in the database.
+DLSync stores script metadata, deployment history and logs in the database.
 DLSync will depend on these tables to track the changes and deployment history.
 If these tables are missing from the schema and database provided in the connection parameter, then DLSync will create these tables.
 Please make sure the role provided in the connection has the necessary privileges to create tables in the schema.